m091u/Cleaning-Spree/README.md

 - Scoring system tracks player's progress
 - Score is calculated based on the ammount of debris collected and obstacles avoided
 - Lives system tracks player's interaction with the obstacles
-- Game Over screen when lives run out
+- Game Over screen appears lives run out

 ## Backlog